ackama/silverstripe-cwp-template/README.md

 ### Using your development environment

-* The website will be available at `https://localhost:9443`.
+* The website will be available at `https://localhost`.
 You might need to override how your browser treats *localhost* Insecure Certificates, as the docker machine uses a self-signed certificate:
    * Chrome & Opera: Browse to chrome://flags/#allow-insecure-localhost and Enable the highlighted option.
    * Firefox: you will be given the option to accept the risk of opening your localhost URL
 * Use `bin/console` to log in into your local dev environment
-* You will need to run `composer install --no-scripts`, `composer vendor-expose` (Read note below) and `npm install --dev` to make your dependencies available and build your project.
-It is recommended to do so inside you dev environment as it is speedier.
+* If you want to have access to your dependencies in the host, run `composer install --no-scripts`, `composer vendor-expose` and `npm install --dev`.
+These directories are not shared to avoid lowering performance.
 * Run `npm run watch` in a separate view to build your assets in realtime.
 * Whenever you make changes in your silverstripe app or theme, run `sake dev/build flush=1`
 * MailDev is available at http://localhost:1080